 - Lake Tekapo, Ohau, Blue Pools, and back to Queenstown (2 days)

 - Glow worms, Te Anau, and the Routeburn Track (4 days), also see our packing list.

 We booked our return flight for the day after the Milford Track.
-While we initially congratulated ourselves on this efficient use of days, we later read that the Milford can flood.
+While we initially congratulated ourselves on this efficient use of time, we later read that the Milford can flood.
 When it does, people can be stuck on the track for a day or more; sometimes they need to be helicoptered out).
 Fortunately, everything worked out.
 In hindsight, though, we would have given ourselves a day or two of padding at the end.

 Read on to the start of my trip, in Christchurch and Akaroa.